Cleanliness and log-characteristic cycles for vector bundles with flat connections: Introduction

 \subsection{Notation and convention}

 \

 Throughout this paper, we use $k$ to denote a field of characteristic zero.
-We use $\NN$ to denote the set of nonnegative integers.

-For an integral (formal) scheme $X$ over $k$, let $\calO_X$ denote the structure sheaf on $X$ and let $k(X)$ denote the field of rational functions on $X$.
+For a noetherian integral (formal) scheme $X$ over $k$, let $\calO_X$ denote the structure sheaf on $X$ and let $k(X)$ denote the field of rational functions on $X$.
 We use $|X|$ to denote the set of closed points.
-Over an affine (formal) scheme $X$, we freely use the same notation to denote a quasi-coherent sheaf and its global section, and we will freely interchange the two ways of presentations.
-For $X$ affine and $u \in \calO_X$, we use $V(u)$ to denote the closed (formal) subscheme associated to $\calO_X / (u)$.
-When $X$ is affine, for $x$ a closed point of $X$, we use $\gothm_x$ to denote the maximal ideal of $\calO_X$ corresponding to $x$.
+If $X$ is affine, we also use $\calO_X$ to denote the ring of global sections of the structure sheaf; for a closed point $x\in |X|$, we use $\gothm_x$ to denote the maximal ideal of $\calO_X$ corresponding to $x$.
+If $X$ is affine and $u \in \calO_X$, we use $V(u)$ to denote the closed (formal) subscheme associated to $\calO_X / (u)$.

-A \emph{smooth pair} $(X,D)$ consists of an irreducible smooth variety over $k$ and a divisor $D$ with strict simple normal crossings.
-A morphism $f: (X', D') \to (X, D)$ between two smooth pairs is a morphism $f: X' \to X$ of varieties such that $f(D') \subseteq D$.
+A \emph{smooth pair} $(X,D)$ consists of an irreducible smooth variety $X$ over $k$ and a divisor $D$ with simple normal crossings.
+(Our convention of simple normal crossings require all irreducible components of $D$ to be smooth.)
+A morphism $f: (X', D') \to (X, D)$ between two smooth pairs is a morphism $f: X' \to X$ of varieties such that $f(X'-D') \subseteq X-D$.
 Given a smooth pair $(X, D)$, we equip it with the natural log-structure.
-If $D_j$ is an irreducible component of $D$ and $D_j^c$ is the union of other irreducible components of $D$, then $(D_j, D_j \cap D_j^c)$ is again a smooth pair (with the natural log structure).

 Unless otherwise stated, all differentials and derivations are continuous, and are relative to $k$.